Services for California Public Libraries

 E-rate and the CTF are programs that provide discounts on broadband and telecommunications services to public libraries.
 Although there are differences in eligible services and discount rates, it is possible for libraries to receive significant discounts on broadband and telecommunications costs by using both E-rate and CTF discounts.

-Library Development Services develops resources for libraries, to assist in planning, development, implementation and evaluation of services.
+Library Development Services develops resources for libraries, to assist in planning, development, implementation, and evaluation of services.

 California Library Laws is a selective guide to state laws and related materials that most directly affect the everyday operations of public libraries and organizations that work with public libraries.
-It is intended as a convenient reference, not as a replacement for the annotated codes or for legal advice
+It is intended as a convenient reference, not as a replacement for the annotated codes or for legal advice.

 California public libraries engaged in cooperative efforts with neighboring libraries are supported with state funding through the Communications and Delivery Program of the California Library Services Act (CLSA), specifically designed to assist and encourage such interlibrary cooperation.
 The program is administered by the 13-member California Library Services Board, and the funds are allocated to California Cooperative Library Systems on an annual basis.

 California State Library cardholders may request items not available in the California State Library's collections from other libraries through the Interlibrary Loan Service.
 Other libraries will generally loan materials that they circulate to their own borrowers.
 Often excluded are: textbooks, reference books, course reserve books, rare books, recently published books, microfilm, dissertations, technical reports, and audiovisual material.
-Libraries usually supply a scanned PDF copy of a journal article rather than loan a journal.

 Since 1850, the California State Library has collected legislative proceedings, hearings, and research reports; state agency reports; environmental impact reports; budgets and financial reports; statistical compilations; directories and organization charts; and periodicals.